 Sheila is extremely proud of her family.
 She and her husband are the biggest fans of her two teenage children, championing and cheering them on as they participate in their favorite sporting and musical activities.

-Inspector Kelly Dennison began his career with the Winnipeg Police Service in 1988.
-He has since served in a variety of leadership roles, including Criminal Investigations, Media Liaison, Counter Exploitation, Uniform Operations, Training, and also as In Charge of the Duty Office, overseeing city-wide operations.
-In his current role, Inspector Dennison is the Divisional Commander of Winnipeg Police Service’s Specialized Investigations Division, where he is responsible for multi-system collaboration involving Sex Crimes, Child Abuse, Vulnerable Persons, Missing Persons, Counter Exploitation and Internet Counter Exploitation investigations units.
+In his current role, Inspector Blunden is the Divisional Commander of Winnipeg Police Service’s Specialized Investigations Division, where he is responsible for multi-system collaboration involving Sex Crimes, Child Abuse, Vulnerable Persons, Missing Persons, Counter Exploitation and Internet Counter Exploitation investigations units.

-Inspector Dennison graduated from college in Thunder Bay, Ontario and has obtained Leadership Certificates from the University of Manitoba.
-He is currently continuing his education at the University of Winnipeg.
+Inspector Blunden graduated from the University of Manitoba where he has obtained his Bachelor of Arts Degree with a major in Criminology and minor in Psychology.
 He has received the Police Exemplary Service Medal, which honours Canadian police officers with 20 year service, and also has a number of commendations for exceptional police work.
-Inspector Dennison is an avid golfer.
-He and his wife Michelle are proud parents of two sons and a daughter.
+Inspector Blunden is an avid triathlete who has competed in over a dozen Ironman races.
+He and his wife Sherry are proud owners of four horses and seventeen cats.

 After a 31 year career, Corrine retired from the Winnipeg Police Service as a Superintendent and member of the Executive Management Team.
 She is now Director, Compliance, for the Liquor and Gaming Authority of Manitoba.